 3. Set Up Shared Storage for the FME Flow System Share

 Using Cloud Filestore, storage for the FME Flow System Share is accessible across all nodes.
-This procedure creates a Cloud Filestore instance to host an NFS server for the Kubernetes cluster to use.
+This procedure allows your cluster to utilize the Filestore CSI driver to provision and connect to Cloud Filestore.